Alfresco/alfresco-content-app/docs/README.md

 ![Version Manager Tab](images/version-manager-tab.png)

 It uses the [VersionManagerComponent](https://alfresco.github.io/adf-component-catalog/components/VersionManagerComponent.html) from ADF framework.
 Managing versions of a file can be possible also by accessing the 'Manage Versions' option from the 'More actions' menu.
-For more info on manage versions, please check the [version manager](#version-manager) page.

 ### Version Manager